Chlebqowy/ramwise/README.md

-# THIS RPM BUILD IS KINDA BROKEN
-NewRPMBuild works correctly though
+# This is a copy of NewRPMBuild as I wanted to check whether the rpm build works but idk how to build a selected branch without modifying the script

 # ramwise